-Outside the therapy room, I’m a mum to three energetic boys, an ocean-lover, and an animal enthusiast with a soft spot for horses.
-I also share my workspace with a therapy bird, who occasionally steals the show and reminds us all to slow down, stay curious, and breathe.
-I believe healing happens best when people feel seen, supported, and empowered to be exactly who they are.
+Outside the therapy room, Katrina is a mum to three energetic boys, an ocean-lover, and an animal enthusiast with a soft spot for horses.
+She also shares her workspace with a therapy bird, who occasionally steals the show and reminds everyone to slow down, stay curious, and breathe.

 Please note you DO NOT need a referral from your GP for an assessment.
 Simply follow the instructions below: